 This course introduces students to the prose and poetry by major British and American writers and naturalists who observe nature vividly and who write about a human's relationship to the natural environment.
-Prerequisite: One 200-level literature survey course.
-Offered only at the discretion of the program coordinator.
+Prerequisite: ENG 120.
+Offered as needed.

 ENG 333 Introduction to Linguistics (3 credits)